Alluxio/alluxio/docs/en/core-services/Catalog.md

 hive.metastore.alluxio.master.address=HOSTNAME:PORT
 ```

+The default master RPC port is 19998, and should be used here instead of the web port (whose default is 19999).
 Creating the `catalog_alluxio.properties` file means a new catalog named `catalog_alluxio` is added
 to Presto.
 Setting `connector.name=hive-alluxio` sets the connector type to the name of the